pnp/PnP-Sites-Core/Core/Documentation.md

 The Display Name of the Provisioning Template
 #### Description
 The Description of the Provisioning Template
+#### BaseSiteTemplate
+The Base SiteTemplate of the Provisioning Template
 ####
 References the parent ProvisioningTemplate for the current provisioning artifact
 ####